Quick Summary:

 There are 4 stages at which a php website can be optimized.

-- Language-Level: This suggests you’re using a faster/latest version of the language to avoid certain coding patterns in the language that slow down your code.
+• Language-Level: This suggests you’re using a faster/latest version of the language to avoid certain coding patterns in the language that slow down your code.

-- Framework-Level: This topic will be covered in this article
+• Framework-Level: This topic will be covered in this article

-- Infrastructure-Level: Tuning the PHP process manager, web server, and database, among other things.
+• Infrastructure-Level: Tuning the PHP process manager, web server, and database, among other things.

-- Hardware-Level: Moving to a new hardware hosting provider that is better, quicker, and more powerful.
+• Hardware-Level: Moving to a new hardware hosting provider that is better, quicker, and more powerful.

-Use The Latest Version of Laravel
+Use Latest Version

 Always go with the most recent version of the PHP framework you’re utilizing to build your app or website.
 If you’re already using Laravel, update your framework to the most recent version to observe performance benefits.
 With each new version of PHP that comes out, performance and speed are improved.
 But keep in mind it’s not as easy as it seems, you need to audit your code and make sure you can easily and safely update to the latest version of PHP.